JHUAPL/PACMANs/README.md

 ## Contact
 If you have any questions pertaining to this repository, please contact Jennifer Sleeman (jennifer.sleeman at jhuapl dot edu).

+Approved for public release; distribution is unlimited.
+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00112290032.